qiskit-community/quantum-prototype-template/docs/quickstart_guide.md

 ## Installation

-Explain to the user how to install dependencies and prototype software.
+Explain to the user how to install dependencies and the quantum prototype.
 It is likely best to just link to the installation guide here.

 ## Usage